-Argentina's president-elect says cabinet 'chosen,' some names still under wraps
+Argentina's president-elect says cabinet 'chosen,' some names revealed

-BUENOS AIRES (Reuters) - Argentina’s incoming cabinet has already been chosen and will be revealed on Friday, President-elect Alberto Fernandez said in a social media post on Tuesday, as the country and markets watch closely for the make-up of the Peronist’s core leadership team.
+BUENOS AIRES (Reuters) - Argentina’s incoming cabinet has already been chosen and will be revealed on Friday, President-elect Alberto Fernandez said on Tuesday, while his team confirmed a few major picks, including the incoming foreign minister and chief of staff.

-After weeks of speculation about key cabinet picks, especially for the vital economy role, the incoming center-left leader gave little detail away but downplayed the influence of his vice president-elect, Cristina Fernandez de Kirchner
+As the country and markets watch closely for the make-up of the Peronist’s core leadership team, the key economic roles are still under wraps, with talks ongoing about how those will be structured, a spokesman for the leftist leader said.

 “The cabinet is defined.
 Everything is already chosen and we are all working.
-We present it on Friday at 6 pm (2100 GMT),” according to a post on his official Twitter media account.
+We will present it on Friday at 6 pm (2100 GMT),” Fernandez said a post on an official Twitter account.
 This followed comments made on local radio station Metro 95.1.

+The incoming center-left leader gave little detail away, though he downplayed the influence of his vice president-elect, Cristina Fernandez de Kirchner.

 Argentina’s creditors, energy investors and grains traders are watching Fernandez’s picks closely, worried that Latin America’s No. 3 economy could shift toward populism after four-years under market-friendly conservative Mauricio Macri.

-Fernandez’s team has kept a tight lid on cabinet picks, though a few key people are likely to play at least some role either in the formal body or as advisers.

-A spokesman for Fernandez told Reuters that young political scientist Santiago Cafiero, heir to a historic Peronist family, will be the Cabinet chief.
+The spokesman told Reuters that young political scientist Santiago Cafiero, heir to a historic Peronist family, will likely be Cabinet chief, and that former Buenos Aires governor Felipe Solá will take on the role of foreign minister.

-“Kirchnerist” Eduardo de Pedro will also be part of the cabinet, according to the spokesman.
+Eduardo de Pedro, a “Kirchnerist” farther to the left in the Peronist political movement, will also be part of the cabinet, the spokesman said, without revealing his role.

-“The aim is to make a cabinet that represents all sectors of Frente de Todos,” the spokesperson said, referring to Fernandez’s coalition.
+“The aim is to make a cabinet that represents all sectors of Frente de Todos,” he said, referring to Fernandez’s coalition, which translates as “Front for All.”
+“The delay (naming the cabinet) is due to negotiations between the different sectors.”

+Fernandez’s team has kept a tight lid on picks for the top economy role, though a few key people are likely to play at least some role either in the formal cabinet or as advisers.

+In recent weeks so many names have been touted to head the economy that a running joke is that the candidates are so numerous they could fill a soccer stadium.

-Heterodox economists Matías Kulfas and Cecilia Todesca, debt expert Guillermo Nielsen, and academic Martín Guzmán are highly likely to take on economic roles.
+Heterodox economists Matías Kulfas and Cecilia Todesca, debt expert Guillermo Nielsen, and academic Martín Guzmán are highly likely to take on some form of economic roles.

-Domestic media have also reported that former Buenos Aires governor Felipe Solá will be foreign minister.

 One source with knowledge of the matter and some domestic media have also said that Miguel Angel Pesce, an economist, is in line to take the central bank presidency.

-Fernandez’s spokesman said that the structure of the economic roles are not yet defined, which could include a powerful ministry with many secretariats or several ministries.
+Fernandez’s spokesman said that the structure of the economic roles has not yet been defined, which could include a powerful ministry with many secretariats or several ministries.

 Fernandez said on Tuesday that Fernandez de Kirchner, a divisive former president who clashed with creditors and the farm sector during her two-term administration, had given advice on the cabinet but denied she had installed her own people.